mmdaz/my_solved_algorithm_problems/README.md

 # my_solved_algorithm_problems

-It's a collection programming problems that We solved them just in different contestsfor learning and fun :D
+It's a collection of programming problems that we solved them in different contests just for learning and fun :D